luigif-gp/user-Framework-TS/README.md

 # start json server :
     json-server -w db.json
-It will be located on the port 3000
+It will be located on port 3000

    #  start app:
     parcel index.html
-It will be located on the port 1234
+It will be located on port 1234